VIPriors/vipriors.github.io/index.md

 - Alternative compact filter bases for Deep Learning
 - Capsule Networks

 **Important dates**

+- Submissions open: March 1, 2020
-- Submission deadline: *TBD*
+- Submission deadline: July 6, 2020
-- Notification of acceptance: *TBD*
+- Notification of acceptance: July 14, 2020
-- Camera-ready deadline: *TBD*
+- Camera-ready deadline: July 17, 2020
-- Workshop: August 23/28 2020 (*TBD*)
+- Workshop: August 23, 2020

 **Submission guidelines**

-- Submissions must be entered in *TBD*
+- Submissions must be entered in OpenReview. *Link to OpenReview will be published on March 1, 2020.*
 - Submissions must follow the [ECCV 2020 submission format](https://eccv2020.eu/author-instructions/).
-- Reviewing will be according to double-blind format
+- Reviewing will be according to double-blind format.
-- Accepted papers will be published in ECCV 2020 Workshop proceedings
+- Accepted papers will be published in ECCV 2020 Workshop proceedings.

 ## VIPriors Challenges